 Ohio State coach Urban Meyer apologizes to Courtney Smith, ex-wife of fired assistant coach

-Days after the announcement of his three-game suspension, Ohio State University head football Urban Meyer apologized Friday to Courtney Smith — the ex-wife of his former assistant coach — for his “lack of more action” regarding his handling of domestic abuse allegations.
+Days after the announcement of his three-game suspension, Ohio State University head football coach Urban Meyer apologized Friday to Courtney Smith — the ex-wife of his fired assistant coach — for his “lack of more action” regarding his handling of domestic abuse allegations against his former colleague.

 In a statement released on Twitter, Meyer said his “words and demeanor” during Wednesday’s news conference, in which the decision to temporarily suspend him without pay was announced, “did not show how seriously [he takes] relationship violence.”